About The Stevie Awards

 How can I apply to be a judge?

-Will Stevie Award winners be able to purchase additional awards?
+Will winners be able to purchase additional awards?

 Q: What are the Stevie Awards?

 A: The Stevie Awards are the world's premier business awards.
-The mission of the Stevie Awards is to recognize and generate public awareness of excellence in the workplace worldwide.
+The mission of the Stevie Awards is to recognize and generate public awareness of excellence in the workplace.

 Q: How many different Stevie Awards competitions are there?

-A: There are currently four Stevie Awards competitions: The International Business Awards, The American Business Awards, the Stevie Awards for Women in Business, and the Stevie Awards for Sales & Customer Service.
+A: There are five Stevie Awards competitions: The American Business Awards, The International Business Awards, the Stevie Awards for Sales & Customer Service, the Asia-Pacific Stevie Awards, and the Stevie Awards for Women in Business.

-The International Business Awards are open to all organizations worldwide.
+The American Business Awards are open to all organizations and individuals in the U.S.A.

-The American Business Awards are open to American organizations and foreign companies with operations in the U.S.A.
+The International Business Awards are open to all organizations and individuals worldwide.

 Q: Who are the sponsors?

-A: The organizers are the Stevie Awards organization in suburban Washington, D.C.
-The sponsors include leading business-to-business publishers and marketers.
+A: The sponsors include several of the leading business-to-business publishers and marketers.
 Click here to learn about our sponsors.

 Q: How long have The Stevie Awards been in existence?